rayun56/mochad/README.md

 ### Compiling the source

+While it should be, make sure that `autogen.sh` in the `mochad-master` directory is an executable

+    $ chmod +x autogen.sh

-From within the directory containing the source
+From within the directory, run the `autogen` script.

     $ ./autogen.sh

+This will create the `Makefile`, so now run `make`.

     $ make

-While it should be, make sure `autogen.sh` is an executable

-    $ chmod +x autogen.sh

-if needed.

 ### Installing the package